Skip navigation

 What should I do if I forget a dose?

-If you remember the missed dose of either tablet within 6 hours of the time you were scheduled to take it, take the missed dose right away with a fat-containing food.
-However, if more than 6 hours have passed since the scheduled time to take either tablet, skip the missed dose and continue your regular dosing schedule.
+Take the missed dose as soon as you remember if it is within 6 hours of the missed dose.
+However, if it is more than 6 hours, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 What side effects can this medication cause?